broxus/locklift/README.md

 ```

 For this flow need to add accounts to the `locklift.factory.accounts`.
 We are supporting WalletV3, HighLoadWallet
-and another wallets which should provided directly
+and other wallets which should provide directly

-#### Deploy and adding new account to the account storage
+#### Deploy and add new account to the account storage

-For creating and adding new account need to use `locklift.factory.accounts.addNewAccount` this method sends value and
+For creating and adding a new account need to use `locklift.factory.accounts.addNewAccount` this method sends values and
 deploys new account

 1. WalletV3 or HighLoadWallet